ProfKaz/MSTeams-Bots/Step 4 - (Optional) Azure Blob Storage.md

 ### Next Step

-You can now proceed to running and testing your bot locally using the Bot Framework Emulator!
+You can now proceed to some final steps at **[Step 5: Azure Bot Service (Channel Registration) for Teams Integration & OAuth](Step%205%20-%20Azure%20Bot%20Service%20%28Channel%20Registration%29%20for%20Teams%20Integration%20&%20OAuth.md)**

 ---
 <br><br>